CalM: A Self-Supervised Foundation Model for Population Dynamics in Calcium Imaging Data: Baselines and Training Details

 For RRR \citep{izenman1975reduced, zhang2025exploiting}, we reuse the same lagged design and regularization strategy in GLM and the rank is chosen from ${1,...,d_y}$ where $d_y$ denotes the dimension of behavioral output, based on validation MSE.

 \textbf{Temporal Convolutional Network (TCN)}

-For the decoding task, we use TCN \citep{bai2018empirical} consisting of 4 causal convolutional layers with a kernel size of 5 and a hidden dimension of 64.
+For the decoding task, we use a residual TCN \citep{bai2018empirical} consisting of 4 causal convolutional blocks with a kernel size of 5 and a hidden dimension of 64.
+Each block uses two weight-normalized one-dimensional convolutional layers, ReLU activations, dropout, and a residual connection.
 A dropout rate of 0.2 is applied after each convolutional layer.
-The model is trained with MSE loss for 100 epochs using the Adam optimizer with learning rate $10^{-3}$ and batch size 32.
-Weight decay is selected from $[0,10^{-5},10^{-4}]$ based on validation MSE.
+The model is trained with MSE loss for up to 200 epochs using the Adam optimizer with learning rate $10^{-3}$ and batch size 32.
+Weight decay is selected from $[0,10^{-5},10^{-4},10^{-3}]$ based on validation MSE, and early stopping with a patience of 20 epochs is applied.

 For the forecasting task, we use TCN consisting of 5 causal convolutional layers with a kernel size of 5 and a hidden dimension of 256.
 A dropout rate of 0.1 is applied.
 During evaluation, the model performs autoregressive forecasting by iteratively predicting the next time step and appending it to the input sequence.
 The model is trained for 200 epochs using the Adam optimizer with a learning rate of $10^{-4}$ and a batch size of 8.